ariael21/algolab/week_13/asterix-and-the-chariot-race/readme.md

 1. **`taken`**: We take this node, *ensuring that all its children are covered.*
 2. **`covered`**: This node is covered if *at least one of its children is taken*.
-3. **`not covered`**: This node is neither taken nor are any of its children taken.
+3. **`not covered`**: None of its children taken, thus the current node is not covered by other nodes.
+But the node *might* be taken.
 (You might wonder why this case is relevant—it becomes important because this node can *become* covered if its parent is taken.
 Thus we still need this information.)

 Finally, we traverse the tree from the leaf nodes to the root (`node 0`) while calculating these three values for each subtree.
 At the root, we simply choose the minimal cost from the `covered` state.